Eversource Energy (NYSE:ES) Shares Bought by Great West Life Assurance Co. Can

 Eversource Energy stock traded down $1.18 during mid-day trading on Friday, reaching $82.16.
 The company had a trading volume of 2,086,306 shares, compared to its average volume of 1,122,412.
 Eversource Energy has a 1 year low of $60.69 and a 1 year high of $99.42.
 The stock’s 50-day simple moving average is $87.25 and its 200-day simple moving average is $84.80.
 The company has a market capitalization of $28.15 billion, a P/E ratio of 23.34, a P/E/G ratio of 3.43 and a beta of 0.28.
 The company has a debt-to-equity ratio of 0.99, a current ratio of 0.72 and a quick ratio of 0.67.

-Eversource Energy (NYSE:ES) last issued its earnings results on Thursday, July 30th.
-The utilities provider reported $0.75 EPS for the quarter, missing the Zacks’ consensus estimate of $0.76 by ($0.01).
-Eversource Energy had a net margin of 13.52% and a return on equity of 8.99%.
-The business had revenue of $1.95 billion during the quarter, compared to analysts’ expectations of $2.04 billion.
+Eversource Energy (NYSE:ES) last announced its earnings results on Thursday, July 30th.
+The utilities provider reported $0.75 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.76 by ($0.01).
+Eversource Energy had a return on equity of 8.99% and a net margin of 13.52%.
+The firm had revenue of $1.95 billion for the quarter, compared to analyst estimates of $2.04 billion.
 On average, equities analysts forecast that Eversource Energy will post 3.64 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, September 30th.
-Investors of record on Thursday, September 17th will be paid a dividend of $0.567 per share.
-This is an increase from Eversource Energy’s previous quarterly dividend of $0.42.
-The ex-dividend date is Wednesday, September 16th.
-This represents a $2.27 annualized dividend and a yield of 2.76%.
-Eversource Energy’s payout ratio is 65.80%.
+The company also recently announced a quarterly dividend, which will be paid on Wednesday, September 30th.
+Investors of record on Thursday, September 17th will be given a dividend of $0.567 per share.
+The ex-dividend date of this dividend is Wednesday, September 16th.
+This represents a $2.27 dividend on an annualized basis and a yield of 2.76%.
+This is a positive change from Eversource Energy’s previous quarterly dividend of $0.42.
+Eversource Energy’s dividend payout ratio (DPR) is 65.80%.

-In related news, VP Jay S. Buth sold 3,000 shares of Eversource Energy stock in a transaction on Wednesday, September 2nd.
-The shares were sold at an average price of $86.01, for a total transaction of $258,030.00.
-Also, VP Gregory B. Butler sold 5,625 shares of the firm’s stock in a transaction on Monday, August 3rd.
-The stock was sold at an average price of $88.81, for a total transaction of $499,556.25.
-The disclosure for this sale can be found here.
-Insiders have sold a total of 14,000 shares of company stock worth $1,220,051 in the last ninety days.
-0.26% of the stock is currently owned by insiders.
+ES has been the subject of a number of research reports.
+Guggenheim cut shares of Eversource Energy from a “buy” rating to a “neutral” rating and reduced their target price for the company from $95.00 to $91.00 in a report on Monday, August 24th.
+Morgan Stanley upped their target price on shares of Eversource Energy from $77.00 to $80.00 and gave the company an “underweight” rating in a report on Friday, July 17th.
+UBS Group upped their target price on shares of Eversource Energy from $82.00 to $90.00 and gave the company a “neutral” rating in a report on Friday, June 5th.
+Barclays reduced their target price on shares of Eversource Energy from $90.00 to $88.00 and set an “equal weight” rating for the company in a report on Friday, May 22nd.
+Finally, Credit Suisse Group cut shares of Eversource Energy from a “neutral” rating to an “underperform” rating and upped their target price for the company from $76.00 to $81.00 in a report on Monday, July 20th.
+They noted that the move was a valuation call.
+Two investment analysts have rated the stock with a sell rating, eight have assigned a hold rating and six have given a buy rating to the company.
+The company has a consensus rating of “Hold” and a consensus target price of $90.60.

 Eversource Energy, a public utility holding company, engages in the energy delivery business.
 The company operates in four segments: Electric Distribution, Electric Transmission, Natural Gas Distribution, and Water Distribution.
 It is involved in the transmission and distribution of electricity; and distribution of natural gas.